OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/doe_driver.rst

 In this case, the model itself requires two processors, so in order to run cases concurrently we need to allocate at least four processors in total.
-We can allocate as many procs as we have available, however the number of procs must be a multiple of the number of procs per model, which is 2 here.
+We can allocate as many processors as we have available, however the number of processors must be a multiple of the number of processors per model, which is 2 here.
 Regardless of how many processors we allocate, we need to tell the `DOEDriver` that the model needs 2 processors, which is done by specifying :code:`options['procs_per_model']=2`.
 From this, the driver figures out how many models it can run in parallel, which in this case is also 2.